da1nerd/prism/README.md

 This is a work in progress as I follow tutorials and wrap my head around game development.

+## Features

+* Support for vertex and fragment shaders

 ## Demo
 You can view a demo game built with this library at https://github.com/neutrinog/prism-demo.